Tom Ojienda Biography: Age, Career, Family, Education & 2026 Political Ambitions

 Building a Legal Reputation

-Tom Ojienda did not become a Senior Counsel overnight.
+Sen. Prof. Tom Odhiambo Ojienda, SC, MP did not become a Senior Counsel overnight.
 The designation, awarded by Kenya’s Judicial Service Commission, is given to lawyers who have demonstrated exceptional skill, integrity, and contribution to the legal profession over many years.
-It is Kenya’s equivalent of the Queen’s Counsel designation in Commonwealth legal traditions — and it is not handed out easily.
+It is Kenya’s equivalent of the Queen’s Counsel designation in Commonwealth legal traditions and it is not handed out easily.

 Ojienda built his reputation primarily through legal practice, taking on cases that required both technical skill and moral courage.
 Over the decades, he established himself as one of western Kenya’s most capable legal minds, handling matters ranging from commercial litigation to constitutional law.